Will I have to pay tax on my injury compensation award?

 Claimants do not pay tax on injury compensation

 If you receive financial compensation following an injury, specific legislation ensures that you do not have to pay tax on it.
-This is the case whether a compensation settlement is received as a lump sum or as staggered payments.
+This is the case whether a compensation settlement is received as a lump sum or in staggered payments.

-Whether the compensation was awarded by the court, or as an out of court settlement, you will be exempt from paying tax.
+Whether the compensation is awarded by the court, or as an out-of-court settlement, you will be exempt from paying tax.

 So why the confusion?

 Press reports suggesting that claimants have to pay tax on certain types of compensation created anxiety for people pursuing an injury claim.
 Many claimants were concerned that compensation calculated to meet treatment costs could be depleted after tax deductions.

-Unlike interest paid by banks and building societies, the tax was not deducted at source - leaving claimants to declare the interest as income on their tax returns.
+As no tax was deducted at source, claimants would have to declare the compensation for lost interest as income on their tax returns.

 Will interest received on my personal injury compensation be taxable?

-Interest may be added to the compensation award and is calculated from the time of accident or injury time the date of settlement.
+Interest may be added to your compensation award.
+Interest would be calculated from the date of your accident or injury to the date of settlement of your claim.

 An award of £20,650 was made, comprising of £20,000 for damages and £650 for interest lost between 1 January 2013 and 14 July 2014.

 In this example, income tax would be payable on the £650 as the interest represents the amount that the claimant would have accrued had the £20,000 been paid on the day of the injury up until the date of settlement.

 Some tax on interest may be payable if payment is further delayed.

-Even though a claim has been settled and an amount awarded, there may be delays in the compnesation being paid to the claimant.
+Even though a claim has been settled and an amount awarded, there may still be delays before you receive your compensation being paid to the claimant.

 Any interest that the payer adds to the compensation because of a delay in payment is taxable because the interest is likely to be paid gross (no tax deducted).
 It should, therefore, be declared on any tax return.